 The durable power of attorney is a legal arrangement which gives authority to a named individual for decisions related to artificial life support.
 For instance, it allows the named person to decide whether or not the patient should remain connected to a respirator (often indicated in a living will, which must be honored).
 California durable power of attorney laws grant the named individual (or "attorney-in-fact") to make decisions related to care, treatment, and whether to continue life support.

 Below are details about the specific powers, legal requirements, revocation, and state-to-state validity of California durable power of attorney laws.
-See Wills and Durable Power of Attorney for Health Care to learn more.
+See Power of Attorney for Healthcare and Living Wills to learn more.

 |Specific Powers, Life-Prolonging Acts||Decisions on any care, treatment, service, or procedure to maintain, diagnose, or treat an individual's physical or mental condition; including decision to begin, continue, increase, limit, discontinue or not begin any health care.
 Same right as principal to receive information and consent regarding health care decisions and records except to consent to commitment, convulsive treatment, or psychosurgery, sterilization or abortion.|